 During Advent’s 144 years, it has been served by 26 vicars and rectors.
 Our sixth rector was the reverend Christopher Keene who served from 2003 until 2012 when he left to accept a call to become rector of Immanuel Church on the Green in New Castle, Delaware.
 During his rectorate, the parish grew in average Sunday attendance to more than 60 and attendance at Christmas and Easter services in excess of 100.

 In 2012, the parish entered a period of transition.
 After nine years, our former rector Fr.
 Keene accepted a call to Immanuel Church on the Green in New Castle, Delaware in June of that year.
 In July 2012, Fr.
 Robert Laws accepted the call to be our interim rector as we searched for a new rector.
 In July 2013, the rev. Robert J. Solon, Jr. accepted the call to be the seventh rector of the Church of the Advent.
 He celebrated his first Mass with us on Sunday, August 3rd, 2013.
 Regrettably, Fr.
 Solon resigned as rector in May 2014.
 In September 2014, the vestry voted to approve Bishop Sutton’s appointment of the Reverend Timothy Kroh as Priest-in-Charge.
-His first Sunday at the Advent was November 2nd, 2015.
-In June 2015, he was made the eighth rector of the Church of the Advent and he was formally instituted as rector in a Celebration of New Ministry on Michaelmas, September 29th, 2015.
+His first Sunday at the Advent was November 2nd, 2014.
+In June 2015, he was made the eighth rector of the Church of the Advent and was formally instituted as rector in a Celebration of New Ministry on Michaelmas, September 29th, 2015.